Networks and collaborations

 Africa Research Group

-Early-career scholars undertaking research on refugees and forced migration in Africa to apply to join the Africa Research Group, introduced in April 2019.
+Early-career scholars undertaking research on refugees and forced migration in Africa are encouraged to apply to join the Africa Research Group, introduced in April 2019.
 More established scholars researching African regional refugee protection are also welcome to get involved in the research group’s developments and to act as mentors to members with similar interests.

 Primarily an online community, the Africa Research Group will hold its first virtual workshop later in 2019.